ingestion loop

 - Error:

 Code: 241.
-DB::Exception: Memory limit exceeded (total): memory tracker is stopped. - Root Cause: Running a
+DB::Exception: Memory limit exceeded (total): memory tracker is stopped.

 - Increase

-max_memory_usagein config (temporary). - Permanent: Use
+- Permanent: Use

-SummingMergeTreefor pre-aggregated metrics.
+SummingMergeTree for pre-aggregated metrics.
 Push heavy aggregations to materialized views.
 Never query raw events for TVL; query the summary table.

 3. Reorg Token Collision